ryan-taylor/workos-jsr/CONTRIBUTING.md

 3. Create a git tag for the release version
 4. Run `jsr publish` to publish to JSR.io

 Make sure you have the appropriate permissions for publishing to the JSR.io registry.

-The configuration extends `@commitlint/config-conventional`, which enforces the Conventional Commits specification described above.

 ## Pull Request Process

 1. Ensure your code maintains comprehensive test coverage using Deno's testing framework
 2. Verify compatibility with Deno 2.x and Fresh 2.x Canary
 3. Update documentation with Deno-specific examples
 4. Make sure all GitHub Actions checks pass
 5. Submit your pull request with a detailed description of your changes that follows our commit message convention

 ### Pull Request Checks